grepfs17/lazyloadbackground/README.md

 ```
 src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==" .

-We use that because img tag needs to be completed with a src.
+We use that because src attribute can't be empty.
 This is the most little gif in base64.